 Quick answer

 Puppies can stay in a crate for 2 – 4 hours, and adult dogs for 6 or even 8 hours.
 If necessary, an adult, healthy dog can be crated for up to 12 hours.
-But the exact time depends on the dog’s age, health, and temperament.
+However, the exact time depends on the dog’s age, health, and temperament.

 Do you really need to leave your dog in a crate for a long time?